 - Using continue Statement:

-The continue statement skips the current iteration and moves to the next.
+The continue statement bypasses the current iteration and proceeds to the next one.

 Example